Click the flag

 Back to top

 The Gift of ADHD Activity Book: 101 Ways to Turn Your Child’s Problems into Strengths.
-Lara Honos-Webb, $16.95
+Lara Honos-Webb, $19.95

-Based on the ideas presented in her book THE GIFT OF ADHD, author Lara Honos-Webb brings parents fun and positive activities to help develop and reinforce your child’s creativity, sensitivity and passion for living.
+Based on the ideas presented in her book The Gift of ADHD, author Lara Honos-Webb brings parents fun and positive activities to help develop and reinforce your child’s creativity, sensitivity and passion for living.

 Healing Young Brains — the Neurofeedback Solution: Drug-Free Treatment for Childhood Disorders, Including Autism, ADHD, Depression, and Anxiety.
-Robert Hill & Eduardo Castro, $18.95
+Robert Hill & Eduardo Castro, $22.95

-HEALING YOUNG BRAINS is a parent’s guide to treating their children with neurofeedback as an alternative to drugs.
+Healing Young Brains is a parent’s guide to treating their children with neurofeedback as an alternative to drugs.
 Neurofeedback is a form of brainwave feedback that can help train a child's brain to overcome slow brainwave activity and increase and maintain its speed permanently.
 Quick, noninvasive and cost effective, neurofeedback is effective without any of the side effects associated with drugs commonly used to such childhood disorders as autism, ADHD, dyslexia, sleep disorders, and emotional problems.

 The Kid-Friendly ADHD & Autism Cookbook: the Ultimate Guide to the Gluten-Free, Casein-Free Diet.
-Pamela Compart & Dana Laake, $27.95
+Pamela Compart & Dana Laake, $20.99

 The best “kid-friendly” recipes and guide to the gluten-free milk-free diet for ADHD and Autism.
 What it is.
 Why it works.
 How to do it.